How to pre-fill wordpress forms using QR codes & URL parameters

 Issue Background

 Imagine this: Your team is out in the field distributing flyers with QR codes.
-Each QR code should lead to a contact form, pre-filled with the name of the rep who gave it to the lead.
-That way, no manual data entry—and every lead is attributed to the right person or campaign.
+Each QR code should lead to a contact form, who gave it to the lead.
+That way, —and every lead is attributed to the right person or campaign.

 When the prospect scans the code, the salesperson’s name appears in a hidden field.
 Neat, right?